Daniel Kleppner

 Daniel Kleppner (December 16, 1932 – June 16, 2025) was an American physicist who was the Lester Wolfe Professor Emeritus of Physics at Massachusetts Institute of Technology (MIT) and co-founder and co-director of the MIT-Harvard Center for Ultracold Atoms.
 His areas of science included atomic, molecular, and optical physics, and his research interests included experimental atomic physics, laser spectroscopy, and high precision measurements.

+Working with Norman Ramsey Jr., he helped create the first hydrogen maser in 1960.

 Together with Robert J. Kolenkow, he authored a popular textbook An Introduction to Mechanics for advanced students.

 Early life

 Kleppner was born in New York City on December 16, 1932, and grew up in nearby New Rochelle, New York.
 His father was Otto Kleppner, founder of an advertising agency.

 Education and career

 Kleppner graduated from Williams College with a B.A. in 1953 in Williamstown, Massachusetts.
 He also attended Cambridge University in England with a B.A. in 1955, and Harvard University, he attended the Harvard Graduate School of Arts and Sciences, with a Ph.D. in 1959.

 In the 1950s, Kleppner became a physics doctoral student at Harvard University, where he worked under Norman Ramsey.

 Here, Kleppner took the concepts behind an ammonia maser and applied them to a hydrogen maser, which became his Ph.D. thesis.
 This enabled the development of more precise atomic clocks.
 Kleppner did important research into Rydberg atoms, which enabled development of the neutral atom quantum computer.

 Later, he became interested in creating a hydrogen Bose–Einstein condensate (BEC).
 In 1995, a group of researchers, including Kleppner's former students, made a BEC using rubidium atoms.
 It was not until 1998 that Kleppner and Tom Greytak finally created a hydrogen BEC.
 The advancements in cooling technology needed to achieve this contributed to even more precise atomic clocks.
 Kleppner went on to become one of the founders of a MIT-Harvard joint research lab, the Center for Ultracold Atoms.